 Student Loan Resources

-Student loans has topped 1 trillion dollars.
+Student loans has topped over 1 trillion dollars.
 There's a lot of funding out there if you know where to look and how to qualify.
 Before you start searching for what is a student loan you should check to see if you qualify for free money (scholarships and grants).
 If not, then a fixed interest rate loan from the government should be your goal -- then, if you still need more, supplement it with a private loan.

 It's extremely important to pay your loans back as it will affect your credit for years to come.
 If gone unpaid, your student loans can be referred to a collection agency that can attach your wages and even your tax returns.
 If you get in a position where you cant pay your student loans be sure to talk with your lender because there may be programs out there to help you like consolidation, rehabilitation and structured repayment plans.